ryanzhouuu/suki/docs/design.md

 ## 26. Summary Recommendation

 Build the MVP with Next.js, TypeScript, Supabase, Tailwind CSS, and AniList.
-Keep the first version focused on fast tracking, watchlists, pairwise rankings, public profiles, and friends.
-Use an Elo-style ranking model for the first implementation because it is understandable, incremental, and easy to evolve.
+Keep the first version focused on fast tracking, watchlists, **series-level** pairwise rankings, public profiles, and friends.
+Use an Elo-style ranking model (`elo_series_v1`) because it is understandable, incremental, and easy to evolve.

+Tracking stays per anime; ranking stays per series — an intentional split that matches how users think about individual seasons versus franchises they love.

-The design should preserve future recommendation flexibility by storing structured anime metadata, append-only user events, comparison history, and versioned derived rankings.
-This lets the product start simple while collecting the preference data needed for stronger recommendations later.
+Preserve future recommendation flexibility by storing structured anime metadata, append-only `user_events`, `pairwise_series_comparisons` history, and versioned `derived_series_rankings`.